Lifting off 13-17 April 2017

-Crews are a vital part of the Trust House Balloons Over Wairarapa and are the answer to the often-asked question: “Who are all those people around the balloon?” and “How does the balloon get in the air in the first place?
+Crews are a vital part of the Wairarapa Balloon Fetival and are the answer to the often-asked question: “Who are all those people around the balloon?” and “How does the balloon get in the air in the first place?
 That’s where the ground crew (or chase crew, two names, same job) comes in.

 The crews #1 job is to assist the pilot.